Transport in Warsaw

 Warsaw has seen major infrastructural changes over the past few years amidst increased foreign investment and economic growth.
 The city has a much improved infrastructure with new roads, flyovers, bridges, etc. Public transport in Warsaw is ubiquitous, serving the city with buses, tramways, urban railway and Metro.

 Although many streets were widened, and new ones were created, during the rebuilding of Warsaw in the 1950s, the city is currently plagued with traffic problems.
 The main reason is that in the Communist times, the traffic was small due to the low number of private cars – not only because of the prices of cars, but also because of a hard to obtain special coupon necessary to buy a car.
 Traffic engineers did not foresee the drastically large increase in the number of cars: in 2022, there were over 2 million cars registered in Warsaw (though some of the cars might be registered in the city yet used elsewhere).
 An additional problem was the lack of public transport as well as a beltway around the city.
 Mayor Stefan Starzyński had planned both prior to World War II but never lived to see those plans realized.
 Today, travelers typically must pass through the center of town for cross-town itineraries.
 Additionally, there are few parking places in the city center and street works are being carried out throughout the day.
 One line of the Warsaw Metro is complete and the second line consisting of 13 stations has also been completed.
-Also, a beltway has been built on the northside of the city and the southern beltway is under construction - while no highways are yet to be built on the east side of the city.
 The city’s government also has plans to limit the car traffic in the city center including “Park and ride” car parks and a zone of toll parking).
 Public transport in Warsaw is ubiquitous, serving the city with buses, tramways, urban railway and Metro.

 Roads and highways

 The express ring road of Warsaw is mostly completed.

-Warsaw lacks a good circular road system and most traffic goes directly through the city center.
-Currently two circular roads are under consideration.
-The first (called OEW, or Obwodnica Etapowa Warszawy) is planned to run approximately 10 km from the city centre through the city streets and across two new bridges.
-The other is planned to become a part of both the A-2 motorway (itself a part of the European route E30 from Cork to Moscow) and the S-7 (Gdańsk–Kraków) express road, and will run through a tunnel under the southern area of Ursynów.
-It was completed and put in use in 2021.
+Warsaw currently has a highway ring road consisting of 75% of the planned route.
+S8 (north-west), S2 (south) and S17 (east).
+The S8 and S2 expressways are finished while S17 is currently in the planning stages.
+A second ring road bypassing the Warsaw metropolitan area is also in the planning stages.
+It will consist of the A50 (south) and S50 (north).
+There are 4 major highways leading in and out of Warsaw connecting it to the rest of Poland.
+Motorway A2 west towards Łódź, Poznań and the Germany–Poland border, and east towards Siedlce and the Belarus–Poland border.
+Expressway S8 south-west towards Katowice, Wrocław and the Czech Republic–Poland border and north-east towards Białystok and the Lithuania–Poland border.
+Expressway S7 south towards Kraków and north towards Gdańsk.
+Expressway S17 south-east towards Lublin.

 There are 2600 km of streets in Warsaw.
 The supervising body is the City Roads Authority (ZDM – Zarząd Dróg Miejskich).

 The National Roads (Droga krajowa) running through Warsaw: